 A first priority is probably location – near to home, or perhaps nearer to you or another family member.
 Your parent may have identified a care home they would be happy to move in to.

-Definitely check the Care Quality Commission (CQC) website – not only will they give you a list of care homes nearby, they also provide reviews and ratings of them – which is absolutely critical.
+As part of your research we recommend that you check the Care Quality Commission (CQC) website.
+Not only will they give you a list of care homes nearby, they also provide reviews and ratings of them – which is absolutely critical.

 Personal recommendation or referral in conjunction with the CQC review is perhaps the best way to find a local care home; speak to as many people as you can – the GP, friends and neighbours, social services – who has some experience of any care homes in the area you are looking at.